GovTechSG/apex-cloud-troubleshooting/docs/manager-portal/common-issues.md

 ## Unable to edit the API

-**Solution**

-An API in a published state cannot be modified.
-If publishers were to unpublish the API to make any changes to it, this will cause the API to lost the API to APP relationship.
-This relationship can only be established again with the help of the consumer, without the API to APP linkage being re-establish API calls which requires inbound authentication on APEX Cloud will fail.
+**Issue:** An API in a published state cannot be modified.
+If publishers were to unpublish the API to make any changes to it, the API will lose the API to App relationship.
+This relationship can only be established again with the help of the consumer.
+Without the API to App linkage being re-established,  API calls, which require inbound authentication on APEX Cloud, will fail.

+**Solution:**

- We recommend publishers to create a new API to upgrade the original API to it.
+ We recommend publishers to create a new API with the needed updates, and then upgrade the original API to the new API version.
 Publishers can refer to the [Update API](docs/publisher/update-api.md) workflow to make any changes to their API.

+## Missing customised headers

-## Customized headers are missing after calling APEX Cloud
+**Issue:** Customised headers are missing after calling APEX Cloud.

+**Solution:**

 API calls to APEX Cloud must conform to the regular expression `[-A-Za-z0-9]+` for any HTTP Header names.
 HTTP Headers with names that do not conform to the expression `[-A-Za-z0-9]+` will be considered as invalid HTTP headers and will be dropped, in accordance to IM8 Cloud Security Section Para 1.7 S6.